-Our purpose is to provide returns for our shareholders by enabling improvements in outcomes by creating, validating and delivering innovative healthcare solutions.
+Our purpose is to provide returns to our shareholders by enabling improvements in outcomes for patients around the world by creating, validating and delivering innovative healthcare solutions associated with haemodynamic monitoring.
 We aim to achieve this by:

-It is the Board’s role to ensure that Deltex Medical Group plc (“Deltex” or the “Group”) is managed for the long-term benefit of all Deltex’s stakeholders with effective, efficient and timely decision making.
+It is the Board’s role to ensure that Deltex Medical Group plc is managed for the long-term benefit of all Deltex Medical’s stakeholders with effective, efficient and timely decision making.

-Corporate Governance is an important element of that task, and reduces risk and adds value to Deltex.
+Corporate governance is an important element of that task, which reduces risk and adds value to Deltex Medical.

 As your Chairman, I am committed that the Group should uphold the highest standards of governance commensurate to its size and the complexity of its business.

 The Board of Deltex Medical has chosen to adopt the QCA Corporate Governance Code (the QCA Code) that was published by the Quoted Companies Alliance in April 2018.
 This report sets out how the Group complies with the QCA code and will, in accordance with AIM Rule 26, be updated on an annual basis.
 In addition, certain disclosures as required by the QCA code are provided in Deltex Medical’s Annual Report & Accounts 2022 which were published in March 2023.

 The QCA code is constructed around ten broad principles.
 Set out below is the Board’s explanation of how Deltex complies with these principles.